mtnrconcept/ai-chess-architect/README.md

 ## Local configuration

+This project now targets the Supabase instance available at `https://ucaqbhmyutlnitnedowk.supabase.co`.
+Update your local `.env` file with the corresponding project reference, REST URL, and anon publishable key from **Project Settings → API** before starting the Vite dev server.
+The Supabase CLI also needs the same project reference to deploy edge functions and run migrations.

 Some serverless features depend on the Lovable AI gateway.
 Both edge functions under `supabase/functions` require the `LOVABLE_API_KEY` secret to be present in the Supabase project so that they can authenticate against the gateway.

 Set the secret with the Supabase CLI from the root of the repository (replace `sk_live_xxx` with your real key):